ethereum-optimism/superchain-ops/tasks/eth/004-add-superchainConfig/README.md

 The proposal should be treated as the source of truth and used by the multisig signers to verify the correctness of the onchain operations.

+## Signing and execution

+Please see the signing and execution instructions in [NESTED](../../../NESTED.md).

 ## Validations

 Please see the instructions for [validation](./Validation.md).